majed-baserinia/agriBank/.changeset/shy-socks-happen.md

 "@agribank/ui": patch
 ---

-renamed all occurrences of htsc to agribank
+chore: renamed all occurrences of htsc to agribank